polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 To encrypt a message, you can use something as follows.

 ```
-.data:some piece of text you wish to encrypt
+.message:Some message you want to encrypt

 crypto.rsa.create-key

-crypto.rsa.encrypt:x:@.data
+crypto.rsa.encrypt:x:@.message
    public-key:x:@crypto.rsa.create-key/*/public

 crypto.rsa.decrypt:x:@crypto.rsa.encrypt